mrhadden/FXOSBinary/README.md

 You can poke around in the desktop, but don't expect too much yet.
 Under Accessories, there is a calculator that functions (at least the first time).

-I have included a tools to push to the Foeix, or you can use the IDE.
+I have included a tools to push to the **Foenix C256**, or you can use the IDE.

 ```
 c256serial.bat -s28 boot.hex -p XR21B1411